GamecockCentral.com - South Carolina football recruiting: Who's left for 2019?

 SOUTH CAROLINA GAMECOCKS FOOTBALL RECRUITING

-With the start of the early signing period less than two weeks away, we take a quick look at the remaining South Carolina targets we're tracking as Dec.
+With the start of the early signing period exactly a week away, we take a quick look at the remaining South Carolina targets we're tracking as Dec.
 19 quickly approaches.

+Get $99 in FREE Gamecocks gear when you sign up for annual subscription

 Overview: Steele, who has been committed to both Southern Cal and UCLA at various points during his recruiting process, has always been high on South Carolina and particular Travaris Robinson and Will Muschamp.
-He took an official visit to South Carolina earlier in the process and will host Muschamp for an in-home visit before the early signing period.
-His recruitment is expected to go to the wire.
+He took an official visit to South Carolina earlier in the process and Muschamp and Robinson met with Steele for an in-home visit on Sunday, their final visit with the five-star prospect before he makes his decision.
+His recruitment is expected to go to the wire, but Florida and South Carolina appear to be the two programs with the best chance.

 Decision date: Jan.
-5 - All-American Bowl (Steele could choose to still send in his letter of intent during the early signing period)
+5 - All-American Bowl (Steele says he's going to sign early but will ask the school he signs with not to announce his signing until he announces publicly)

 The contenders: Florida (committed) and South Carolina.

 Overview: Hopper, a Gaffney, S.C. native, has been committed to Florida since April, but South Carolina has continued to work him to return to his home state.
-Hopper took an official visit to South Carolina this past weekend and will take his official to Florida next weekend.
-He'll continue to host visits from both coaching staffs leading up to the early signing period, though it's not a lock that he signs then.
+Hopper took an official visit to South Carolina two weekends ago and took his official visit to Florida this past weekend.
+Hopper said following that visit that he's "1000 percent" committed to the Gators, but can you count the home-state team completely out?
+We aren't.

 Decision date: Currently committed to Florida